SergioLavao/ALU/README.md

-# ALU
+# Arithmetic Logic Unit
-Arithmetic Logic Unit programmed in VHDL using only logic gates AND, OR, NOT and XOR.
+Programmed in VHDL using only logic gates AND, OR, NOT and XOR.

 <img src="./BlockDiagram.svg">